TrTueTah/ventidole-core/docs/SSL_CERTIFICATE_GUIDE.md

 ### How Verification Works

-1. You request a certificate for `api.ventidole.xyz`
+1. You request a certificate for `api-prod.ventidole.xyz`
 2. Let's Encrypt challenges you to prove you own the domain
-3. It tries to access: `http://api.ventidole.xyz:8080/.well-known/acme-challenge/random-string`
+3. It tries to access: `http://api-prod.ventidole.xyz:8080/.well-known/acme-challenge/random-string`
 4. If successful, certificate is issued
 5. Certificate is saved to `/etc/letsencrypt/`